grzegorzmazur/yacas/docs/reference_manual/lists.rst

    flatten expression w.r.t. some operator

-   :param expression: an expression
-   :param operator: string with the contents of an infix operator.

-   Flatten flattens an expression with respect to a specific operator, converting the result into a list.
-This is useful for unnesting an expression.
-Flatten is typically used in simple simplification schemes.
+   :func:`Flatten` flattens an expression with respect to a specific operator, converting the result into a list.
+This is useful for unnesting an expression. :func:`Flatten` is typically used in simple simplification schemes.

    :Example: